kcboggs/Code-201-/class-12.md

 *Each of these three functions takes the same parameters. x and y specify the position on the canvas
 (relative to the origin) of the top-left corner of the rectangle. width and height provide the rectangle's size.

+<b>Drawing paths</b>
+*A path is a list of points, connected by segments of lines that can be of different shapes, curved or not, of
+different width and of different color.
+A path, or even a subpath, can be closed.
+To make shapes using paths,
+we take some extra steps:*

+1. First, you create the path.
+2. Then you use drawing commands to draw into the path.
+3. Once the path has been created, you can stroke or fill the path to render it.

+Here are the functions used to perform these steps:

+beginPath()
+Creates a new path.
+Once created, future drawing commands are directed into the path and used to build the path up.

+Path methods
+Methods to set different paths for objects.

+closePath()
+Adds a straight line to the path, going to the start of the current sub-path.

+stroke()
+Draws the shape by stroking its outline.

+fill()
+Draws a solid shape by filling the path's content area.

+*The first step to create a path is to call the beginPath().
+Internally, paths are stored as a list of
+sub-paths (lines, arcs, etc) which together form a shape.
+Every time this method is called, the list is
+reset and we can start drawing new shapes.*

+*The second step is calling the methods that actually specify the paths to be drawn.
+We'll see these shortly.*

+*The third, and an optional step, is to call closePath().
+This method tries to close the shape by drawing a
+straight line from the current point to the start.
+If the shape has already been closed or there's only one
+point in the list, this function does nothing.*

 # Applying styles and colors

 # Drawing text